Our commitment to your privacy

 |Our analytics tracking system||Analysing the use of our website and services||Our legitimate interests, namely monitoring and improving our website and services|

-(information relating to our relationships with customers and prospective customers, including contact information, which may include payment preferences, job/role information, information about attendance at courses and assessment results relating to such courses)
+(information relating to our relationships with customers and prospective customers, including contact information, which may include payment preferences, job/role information, information about course attendance, assessment results and quiz results)

 (information relating to transactions, including orders for our software tools and bookings for training courses and events made through our website, which may include your name, your contact details and transaction-specific details such as the date of the transaction and the details of the order or booking)